Commandos (Portugal)

-The Portuguese Commandos are analogous to the 75th Ranger Regiment of the US Army.
+The Portuguese Commandos are analogous to the 75th Ranger Regiment and Army Special Forces of the US Army.

 Commando Regiment

 The Portuguese Army Commando troops constitute the Commando Regiment (RCmds), a base unit that reports to the Headquarters of the Portuguese Rapid Reaction Brigade.
 Until July 2015, this unit was designated "Commando Troops Center".

 The operational component of the Commando Regiment is the Commando Battalion (BCmds), which by itself includes three maneuver companies and a headquarters and support company.
-Together with Paratrooper and Special Operations units, the Commando Battalion is one of the operational units of the Rapid Reaction Brigade.
+Together with Portuguese Paratroopers and CTOE units, the Commando Battalion is one of the operational units of the Rapid Reaction Brigade.

 Besides its operational battalion, the Commando Regiment also includes a regimental headquarters and staff, a headquarters and services support company and a training company.

 History

 Origin

 When the Overseas War started in 1961 in Angola, the Portuguese Army employed its units of Special Caçadores.
-These were special light infantry units organized and trained by the Special Operations Training Centre to conduct counter-insurgency operations.
+These were special light infantry units organized and trained by the Special Operations Training Centre to conduct counterinsurgency, direct action behind enemy lines, irregular warfare operations, long-range penetration, and special reconnaissance.
 In 1962, however a decision was taken by the Army to enlarge the organization and training of the Special Caçadores to all the infantry units engaged in the war, at the same time disbanding those special units.
 This however proved to be unfeasible and the Army founded itself without units able to conduct special operations in the scope of guerrilla warfare.

 So, in 1962, the Portuguese Army needed units with the ability to: